Why Genocidal Violence on Women in India Increases with Wealth and Education

 The issue that I am trying to pin-point here is the problem with the public perception of what is causing India’s female genocide.
 And the bottom line is that EDUCATION AND ECONOMICS BY THEMSELVES, ARE NOT THE SOLUTION BECAUSE POVERTY AND ILLITERACY ARE NOT THE CAUSE OF FEMALE GENOCIDE!

 The photograph on top, of a little girl hunched over her slate, immediately evokes a positive response in us.
 That is because symbolically it represents — empowerment, choices and progress to us.
 However, the reality is that education and money are powerful tools, and while we can give them to people and hope they will use it for constructive change, we cannot determine how individuals and communities will ultimately CHOOSE to use them.
 In context of India’s female genocide, these tools have been used most destructively.
 Why?

 1. Money and education increase people’s knowledge of and access to various means and newer technologies to eliminate potential daughters.
 More so, the more money and education people have, the better they understand the system and know how to get around it.
-They also have the means and contacts to bribe the police and government officials to get away with any kind of crime be it female feticide, the killing of a baby girl or the murder of a young woman for dowry.
+They also have the means and contacts to bribe the police and government officials to get away with any kind of crime be it female feticide, the killing of a baby girl or the murder of a woman for dowry.
 Have you ever wondered why the people in prison for dowry murders and female infanticide are always the poor?

-3. The better off a family is, and the more educated their son is, the bigger the amount the family expects in dowry for marrying their son.
-In fact each educational or professional degree (as engineer or doctor) the son has, adds an incremental notch to the wealth that he draws into the family through dowry.
+3. The better off a family is, and the more educated their son is, the bigger the amount the family expects in dowry for their son.
+In fact each educational or professional degree (as lawyer, engineer or doctor) the son has, adds an incremental notch to the wealth that he draws into the family through dowry.
 Often the dowry demand is almost ten times the groom’s annual salary – it’s the family’s jackpot!

 ABOUT THE WRITER